conan-io/cmake-conan/README.md

 * Only the `CMakeDeps` generator is specified - for build settings that would otherwise be provided by `CMakeToolchain` (for example, the compiler itself or other global build settings) please invoke Conan separately as per [documentation](https://docs.conan.io/2/tutorial/consuming_packages/build_simple_cmake_project.html).
 * Currently this only works such that Conan can satisfy invocations to CMake's `find_package`.
 For dependencies that have logic outside of `find_package`, for example, by making direct calls to `find_program`, `find_library`, `find_path` or `find_file`, these may not work correctly.
-* When using a single-configuration CMake generator, you must specify a valid `CMAKE_BUILD_TYPE` (can't be left blank)
+* When using a single-configuration CMake generator, you must specify a valid `CMAKE_BUILD_TYPE` (can't be left blank).
+Alternatively, `CONAN_INSTALL_BUILD_CONFIGURATIONS` can be set to a non-empty list of build types (see next section).
 * Deriving Conan settings is currently only supported on the most common platforms with the most popular compilers.

 ### Customizing Conan profiles